Shobee01/RosettaStoneExtentions/README.md

 ## Introduction

-RosettaStonks is a browser extension that allows one to add time and validate lessons on rosetta stone learning language platform.
+rosettaextention is a browser extension that allows one to add time and validate lessons on rosetta stone learning language platform.

-> RosettaStonks, and your rosetta stone goes stonks.
+> rosettaextention, and your rosetta stone goes stonks.

 ## Install